-She currently serves on the board of directors of a demographic analytics and marketing think tank, and she is also a long-time Scouting volunteer and the mother of four Eagle Scout sons.
+She served on the board of directors of a demographic analytics and marketing think tank, and she is also a long-time Scouting volunteer and the mother of four Eagle Scout sons.
 She's also served as volunteer treasurer for the Midland Flames boys basketball team and the Fleet Feet youth track team.

 In 2016, Annette attended House committee meetings daily in Lansing and sat every day on the House floor with her husband during the five months he underwent chemotherapy for cancer, gaining in-depth knowledge on legislative issues facing Michigan and building relationships with lawmakers with whom she'll serve as state representative.